oxidizing/sihl/README.md

 # Sihl

-Sihl aims to be Rails or Django for [Reason](https://reasonml.github.io/).
-It is a high-level web framework that makes development fun and safe by turning run-time bugs into compile-time bugs.
+Sihl aims to be a framework like Rails or Django for [Reason](https://reasonml.github.io/).
+It makes web development fun and safe by turning run-time bugs into compile-time bugs.

 Documentation is in the making, check out this [example project](https://github.com/oxidizing/sihl-example-issues) meanwhile.